saileshrijal/BlazorStateManager/README.md

 ### Interfaces

-- `IStateManager`: The main interface for managing state in Blazor applications.
+- `IStateProvider`: The main interface for managing state in Blazor applications.
-- `ILocalStorageStateManager`: Interface for managing state using local storage.
+- `ILocalStorageStateProvider`: Interface for managing state using local storage.
-- `ISessionStorageStateManager`: Interface for managing state using session storage.
+- `ISessionStorageStateProvider`: Interface for managing state using session storage.

 ### Methods